Space–time code

 A space–time code (STC) is a method employed to improve the reliability of data transmission in wireless communication systems using multiple transmit antennas.
 STCs rely on transmitting multiple, redundant copies of a data stream to the receiver in the hope that at least some of them may survive the physical path between transmission and reception in a good enough state to allow reliable decoding.

+Types

 Space time codes may be split into two main types: